 Render of Brigalow Peaking Power Plant

 Project overview

-The Brigalow Peaking Power Project is a proposed hydrogen-capable, natural gas power station that will provide firming capacity for peak electricity demand periods and complement variable wind and solar energy.
+The Brigalow Peaking Power Project is a proposed natural gas power station that will provide firming capacity for peak electricity demand periods and complement variable wind and solar energy.

+Render of Brigalow Peaking Power Plant